 nano mp4museum.py

 to open the main script file.
-It contains event handlers for button functionality, playing the startup logo film, and the main loop indexing and playing from USB.
+It contains event handlers for button functionality, it is playing the startup logo film, and runs the main loop indexing and playing from USB.

-After your changes are done, press “CTRL + X” to exit, and answer “y” to save the editor to the file.
+After your changes are done, press “CTRL + X” to exit, and answer “y” to save the content of the editor to the file.

 Note: On mp4m-sync, the player is started as a service, there is no script.